ajmorton/advent_of_code/2024-pypy/Thoughts.md

 2.9 seconds ain't grand.
 Writing a smarter edge finding logic is gonna be rough with those internal boundaries

 edit: The code's pretty jank, but 6ms is in the acceptable range.
 Didn't come up with the corners solution myself, but I do recognise it from previous years.
 It's just one of those AoC trivia items I guess.
 Here's hoping there's no Chinese Remainder Theorem this year.

+# Day 13: Claw Contraption
+Well that was an absolute schemozzle.
+Started with recursive solution; Slow but got part 1 ok.
+And then I knew it was linear equations, and I had to use my own brain(?!?!?!).
+Very unfair.
+Started hitting precision issues I think, but they went away when I stuck the code into a subfunction?
+Must've typod somewhere and not noticed the fix.

+First day over an hour.
+Should've been able to do that faster.
+The code is absolutely awful as well